How to File an LLC Annual Report in West Virginia? (Guide)

 Common Filing Errors That Delay Processing

-One frequent mistake is listing an outdated registered agent address.
-If your agent has moved or you've switched services, failing to update this information means you'll miss critical state correspondence and deadline reminders.
+One of the most frequent mistakes I see is an outdated registered agent address.
+If your agent has moved or you've switched services and didn't update the record, you'll miss state correspondence — including deadline reminders.

-Another error involves member versus manager information.
-Manager-managed LLCs should only list managers, while member-managed LLCs list members with signing authority.
-Mixing these classifications causes processing delays.
+Watch out for member vs. manager confusion, too.
+Manager-managed LLCs should only list managers; member-managed LLCs list members with signing authority.
+Mixing those up causes processing delays every time.

 How Early Can I File My Annual Report?